aad8ya/Internet-and-Web-Programming/Assignment 12  - XML Validation/README.md

 ### Adithya G - 18BCS102

 **Aim**<br />
-To create a XML file for student details, generating a schema for it and validating it using XML Copy Editor
+To create an XML file for student details, generating a schema for it and validating it using XML Copy Editor

 **Requirements**